oracle-quickstart/oci-arch-microservice-oke/README.md

 Click on the cluster created by terraform earlier.

-On the top, click on `Access Kubeconfig` and run the commands specified (make sure you are inside the jenkins instance to run the commands).
+On the top, click on `Access Kubeconfig` and run the commands specified.

 Once done, verify you can access the OKE nodes, by typing:

 `kubectl get nodes`

-You see details of the nodes running in the cluster.
+You will see the details of the nodes running on the cluster.

 ## Step 4: Push the images to OCIR